 - Repair steps and handrails to make them safer in the ice and snow.

-- Have your snow blower serviced and any necessary repairs made.
+- Have your snow blower and generator serviced and any necessary repairs made.